Attash2312/ostheory/important-topics.md

 MLFQ tries to approximate SJF without knowing burst times in advance.

+Layman explanation:
+- Think of multiple service lines:
+  - **Q0** is the "fast/VIP" line (very small time slice)
+  - **Q1** is normal
+  - **Q2** is slow
+- If you keep taking too long when it's your turn, you get moved to a slower line.
+- If you've been waiting too long, the teacher can "boost" you back up (prevents starvation).

 ### 6.2 Core idea
 - Multiple ready queues with different priorities.
 - Higher priority queues use small time quantum.